 - 1/2 cup (62g) all-purpose flour (spoon & leveled)

 - 1/2 cup (64g) whole wheat flour (spoon & leveled)

 - 1/2 cup (42g) natural unsweetened cocoa powder

 - 1 teaspoon baking powder

-- 1/2 cup mini chocolate chips, plus a few more for sprinkling on top
+- 1/2 cup (90g) mini chocolate chips, plus a few more for sprinkling on top

-- In a large bowl, combine applesauce, sugar, honey, egg whites, greek yogurt, and vanilla extract.
-Whisk them all together until smooth, with no yogurt lumps remaining.
+- In a large bowl, whisk the applesauce, sugar, honey, egg whites, greek yogurt, and vanilla extract until smooth.

-- Sift* the flours, cocoa powder, salt, baking soda, and baking powder together.
+- Sift1 the flours, cocoa powder, salt, baking soda, and baking powder together.
 Slowly stir in the wet ingredients, being careful not to overmix.
 Get any dry pockets of flour out.
 Fold in the mini chocolate chips.
 The batter will be a little chunky.
-This is ok.

-- Divide the batter evenly amount 12 liners - fill them all the way to the top if you can.
-Bake for 5 minutes at 425F.
-Keeping the muffins in the oven, reduce the temperature down to 375 and continue to bake for 13 more minutes.
-Insert a toothpick into the center of one muffin.
-If it comes out clean, they are done.
-If not, bake for only 2 more minutes.
+- Divide the batter evenly among the muffin cups - fill them all the way to the top.
+Bake for 5 minutes at 4252 then, keeping the muffins in the oven, reduce the oven temperature to 375°F (191°C).
+Bake for an additional 13 minutes or until a toothpick inserted in the center comes out clean.

-- Remove from the oven and allow to cool for 3 minutes in the pan, then transfer to a wire rack to cool completely.
+- Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack to cool until ready to eat.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.